|PARTICIPATE||at Field Day|

 All stations, except the GOTA station, will use the club callsign W1NVT.
 The callsign of the GOTA station will be W1PU.

-The operation will run from 2pm Friday until 6pm Sunday.
+The entire operation will run from 10 AM Friday until 7 PM Sunday.

 See all of the fun we have had in past year's while browsing the photo album.